occipital/django-content-settings/docs/defaults.md

-# defaults
+# Defaults

 The defaults context in Django content settings allows you to group settings with common parameters, reducing redundancy and making your code cleaner and more maintainable.
-This is particularly useful as the number of settings grows, allowing you to manage shared parameters efficiently.
+This is especially useful as the number of settings grows, enabling you to manage shared parameters efficiently.

+---

 ## Use Cases